Unique partnership with state universities drives creation of IBM Services Center in downtown Baton Rouge

 As new facility is built, Louisiana workforce shines

-As construction at the downtown site continued, the company remains on track to reach 500 employees by the time the company moves into the new downtown office and 800 employees by the end of 2016.
+In May 2015, the company moved into the new downtown office and expects to reach 800 employees by the end of 2016.

 “These employees are working on some of the most complex projects.
 This was all done in a temporary location.
 Imagine what will happen after…we have a beautiful site in Louisiana,” Arnold said.
 “There is no reason that those (employee totals) wouldn’t just grow and grow and grow.
 I don’t know why we didn’t start earlier.”

 The customized partnership with IBM and LSU is also producing results.
 LSU’s Computer Science enrollment has doubled since 2012 to further meet the state’s growing IT workforce demands.
 To support the increasing enrollment, the Computer Science program hired two new faculty members and opened searches to hire additional faculty by the start of the 2015 fall semester.
 IBM and LSU have also partnered to launch two new study concentrations: Data Analytics and Cloud Computing.